datacarpentry/shell-genomics/_episodes/03-working-with-files.md

 ### Creating Directories

 The `mkdir` command is used to make a directory.
-Enter `mkdir` followed by a space, then the directory name you want to create.
+Enter `mkdir` followed by a space, then the directory name you want to create:

 ~~~
 $ mkdir backup